appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/pass-date-between-modules.md

 <!-- vale on -->

-This page shows how to pass data between a query and a JS module, enabling you to efficiently handle, process, and manipulate data fetched from queries within your JS code.
+This page shows how to pass data between a query and a JS module, which allows you to handle and manipulate data efficiently within your JS code.

 ## Prerequisites